MealCraft/PSPDFKit/hiring_manager_msg.md

 ```
 # Phase 2.5 K8s deployment

-I have a small spare laptop that I've converted into a ubunutu server.

-I have microk8s and the github runner installed for my 'mealcraft' organisation and is currently hosting www.juntekim.com and www.mealcraft.com, which are both reachable via the web.

-I was hoping I could just use my self-hosted microk8s to deploy the k8s files for live production to show you the pspdfkit flask web app **LIVE** but regretfully I have to do that with a *private* repository.
+I initially planned to use my self-hosted microk8s to deploy live production for the PSPDFKit app.
+However, due to constraints with the private repository, this wasn’t feasible in this challenge's time frame.

-I'll be happy to get everything running **LIVE** as a seperate task but I think givien the time constraint I should make a start on PHASE 3.

 I am also more diversed in gitlab pipeline but I seem to be lacking on how github does things.
-I'll be excited to know how you *should* or how PSPDFKit structure their pipeline yaml files to for tag released, features branches and pull requests.
-Pointing me to further reading materials/docs is also fine.
+I would appreciate any insights into how PSPDFKit structures their pipelines.

 # Other branches
 I have numbered and left the other branches intact within this repoistory so you can *git diff*.

-I hope this will be useful to you but not sure in reality.
-Nevertheless, it is there for your own amusement/time-sink.
+I hope this will be useful to you but not sure in reality. .

 # Phase 3